 - „By recommendations adopted by different CSO networks / platforms.

 - In project proposals, the organization should include the ethical principles it proposes to apply, for which it requires assistance or financial support to develop the organization.

 - Organizational platforms / networks need to know the needs of member / partner organizations and assume the promotion of ethical principles among them.”
 Ion Guzun, Legal Resources Centre of Moldova (CRJM).

 „CSOs can be motivated by the insistence of development partners and donors, which should request in the application for funding, that the organizations prove compliance with the Istanbul Principles, as well this element to be researched and introduced in the reference studies (CSOs Index) which attest the development of NGOs.”
-Adrian Băluţel, Institute for European Policies and Reforms.
+Adrian Băluţel, Institute of European Politics and Reform.

 „By introducing requirements into funding programs and by providing information to CSOs.”
 Iuliana Cantaragiu, National Environmental Center.

 „By the example of international organizations that until now have organized events that are far from being models of respect for nature.
 Many donor organizations offer poor examples of food waste and other resources.”
 Andrei Gaiu, „Youth for the right to live” Association (TDV).